itu-tid/lecture-notes/Lectures/Technical ID/Lecture 2/T8-Patterns of Component Communication.md

 **Example**: in the TODO list application, ensuring that one can't start two tasks in two different lists

+## Sending a message from one component to the other

+- also has to be done via the parent
+- in our case, imagine that you want to move one of the tasks, from one list to the other
+- the parent would have to know about all the lists and a given list will have to call a callback on the parent to decide to which list does one

 **To read for next time**: [Sharing state between components](https://react.dev/learn/sharing-state-between-components)
 - talks about lifting state with an example